Jaimeloeuf/jwts/README.md

 npm i jwts --production
 ```
 This package, when installed using npm, contains only the required source files without all the tests and example codes.
+However the README and CHANGELOG file are included in the distribution package.
 To view the full codebase, clone this repository from [Github](https://github.com/Jaimeloeuf/jwts) instead.